 The maintenance of the Cornish Rex cat is relatively easy and requires basic gestures, which should be carried out regularly for the well-being and health of the cat.

 In addition, ears and eyes should be cleaned weekly with a cotton ball soaked in a special lotion recommended by your veterinarian.
-The use of a cotton swab is to be banned, as it could damage the cat's ear canal.
+Using a cotton swab is to be banned, as it could damage the cat's ear canal.

 How to Feed a Cornish Rex Cat

 The Cornish Rex cat's diet should be complete and balanced.
-Thus, croquettes or pâtés must be able to meet their daily energy expenditure and be adapted to their age as well as their morphology.
+Thus, croquettes or pâtés must be able to meet their daily energy expenditure and adapt to their age and morphology.
 Finally, he must always have fresh water at his disposal to hydrate himself.